dynamsoft-docs/barcode-reader-docs/performance/speed.md

 -- GrayscaleTransformationModes
 -->

-### Preprocess the image
+### Accelerate the image conversion

-The ultimate goal in preprocessing the original image is to get a binarized image on which the characteristics of barcodes make them easy to be located.
+The ultimate goal in preprocessing the original image is to convert it into a binarized image on which the characteristics of barcodes make them easy to be located.
 In most cases, the original image is in color and it first gets converted into a grayscale image before gets binarized.

 There are a few things we can do to speed things up in the preprocessing.